FranciscoRMansilha/FranciscoRMansilha/readme.md

 - **[Nuisance in Amsterdam](https://wandb.ai/francisco-ribeiro-mansilha/3rd_attempt_at_LSTM/reports/First-report-Nuisance-in-Amsterdam--Vmlldzo2MTQwMjAw?accessToken=3k87ovp1elf82dmumq7pj23hz7tgqj77l0i264isw3auzmte4pw1mjd6uhinvjlh)** - To complete the course [*Effective MLOps - Model Development*](https://www.credential.net/1bad791b-7bb4-44d0-8c0b-3878fd5af84f), I was required to complete assignments by working on a project and writing reports to track my progress.
 I chose to base these reports on a project I came up with, tackling a forecasting problem using data on nuisance complaints in Amsterdam.
 In the end, I produced three reports that reflect both my learning and the development of the project.
 The link above is for the first report, and from there, you can easily access the following ones.

+- **[Reconsidering Deep Learning for Tabular data problems](https://ai.gopubby.com/reconsidering-deep-learning-for-tabular-data-problem-f941b14be9dd)** - This is an article I wrote and published in [AI Advances](https://ai.gopubby.com/).
+In the article I provide a summary of recent studies to assess if deep learning architectures can compete with tree-based models on tabular data problems.

 <br />